allbombson/TARBS/README.md

 The second column is the name of the program in the repository, or the link to the git repository, and the third comment is a description (should be a verb phrase) that describes the program.
-During installation, LARBS will print out this information in a grammatical sentence.
+During installation, TARBS will print out this information in a grammatical sentence.
 It also doubles as documentation for people who read the csv or who want to install my dotfiles manually.

 Depending on your own build, you may want to tactically order the programs in your programs file.
-LARBS will install from the top to the bottom.
+TARBS will install from the top to the bottom.

 As it is now, don't include commas in your program descriptions since this is a csv.
-LARBS will not parse it correctly (I think...).
+TARBS will not parse it correctly (I think...).
 It won't crash, but the dialog display will be truncated.
 You're welcome to pull a fix for this, but please make the end result take csvs of consensus format, since I want my progs file to be a true csv so it will display properly on Github (trust me it